Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Human Evaluation

-It is worth noting that even though among the 15 systems only Oracle (discourse) \cite{xu-etal-2020-discourse} explicitly takes the discourse structure (the Rhetorical Structure Theory graph) into consideration, some of the other systems also implicitly model the discourse of the document, e.g., HeterGraph \cite{wang-etal-2020-heterogeneous} builds a graph of sentences based on word overlap.
+Even though only Oracle (discourse) explicitly uses the discourse structure (the Rhetorical Structure Theory graph), some other systems also implicitly model discourse, e.g., HeterGraph builds a graph of sentences based on word overlap.